mrossini-ethz/camera-calibration-pvr/README.md

 # Camera Calibration using Perspective Views of Rectangles

 Camera Calibrabion PVR is a [Blender](http://www.blender.org) add-on for matching the 3D camera to the perspective seen in a given photograph.
-A view of a rectangle in the image is required for this calibration.
+A rectangle reference in the image is required for this calibration.

 ![Dragon Demo](https://raw.githubusercontent.com/wiki/mrossini-ethz/camera-calibration-pvr/images/dragon-demo.png)

 Application example for this add-on.
-The focal length, position and rotation of the camera used to take this photograph is determined from a rectangle (grid paper).
+The focal length, position and rotation of the camera are determined from a rectangle (graph paper) in the photograph.
 The dragon (credit: [Stanford University](https://graphics.stanford.edu/data/3Dscanrep/)) and the array of cubes are rendered on top of the image using the calculated perspective.

 ### Blender Artist thread
 [Link](https://blenderartists.org/forum/showthread.php?414359-Add-on-Camera-Calibration-using-Perspective-Views-of-Rectangles&p=3145913&viewfull=1#post3145913 "Link") to Blender Artist page

 ## Installation
-1. Download the latest [release](https://github.com/mrossini-ethz/camera-calibration-pvr/releases) or clone the repository into a directory of your convenience.
+1. Download the latest [release](https://github.com/mrossini-ethz/camera-calibration-pvr/releases) and save it in a directory of your convenience.
-2. If you downloaded the zip file, extract it.
-3. Open Blender.
+2. Open Blender.
-4. Go to File -> User Preferences -> Addons.
+3. In th menu go to Edit -> Preferences -> Addons.
-5. At the bottom of the window, chose *Install From File*.
+4. At the top of the window, chose *Install*.
-6. Select the file `camera-calibration-pvr.py` from the directory into which you cloned/extracted the repository.
+5. Select the file downloaded zip file and press *Install Addon*.
+6. Search for *Camera: Camera Calibration using Perspective Views of Rectangles* in the Addon list.
-7. Activate the checkbox for the plugin that you will now find in the list.
+7. Activate the checkbox for the plugin.
-8. From startup the panel is located in the TOOLS panel, you can change this in the preference in the addon panel.
+8. If you want to keep the addon activated when blender restarts, open the menu (bottom left menu button) and choose *Save Preferences*.

 ![Screenshot Installation](https://github.com/mrossini-ethz/camera-calibration-pvr/blob/master/doc/ui1.png "Screenshot Installation")

 ## Usage

+### Addon Panel
+The controls for the addon can be found in the Properties panel under Scene > Camera Calibration PVR.

 ### Mode overview
 There are three modes that can be used to calibrate the camera: